 -James A. Herbert, Research Professor of Art, UGA

-In November of 2005, Luke Allsbrook served as tour artist for HRH the Prince of Wales on his visit to the US.
-Prince Charles has traditionally taken an artist along on state tours as a way to support the arts and to document his trips.
+In November of 2005, Luke Allsbrook served as tour artist for HM King Charles III on his visit to the US.
+The King has traditionally taken an artist along on state tours as a way to support the arts and to document his trips.
 Mr. Allsbrook was recommended for the position by a British Artist he met on a painting trip in Normandy, France.
-As tour artist, Allsbrook traveled with the Prince's staff, executing painting and drawing sketches over a five day period in the San Francisco area.
-Most of the paintings produced on the trip capture the landscape of the organic farms of Merin County.
-These farms were the focus of the West Coast stage of the Prince's tour.
+As tour artist, Allsbrook traveled along with the royal staff, executing painting and drawing sketches over a five day period in the San Francisco area.
+Most of the paintings produced on the trip capture the landscape of the organic farms of Marin County.
+These farms were the focus of the West Coast stage of the King's tour.
 The images below are some of the works painted for this trip.
-(All collection of HRH The Prince of Wales)
+(All collection of HM King Charles III)